Apache Kafka: Part 1 - Why Event Streaming Matters

 Apache Kafka is an event streaming platform that provides the foundation for collecting, processing, storing, and integrating data at scale.

-Apache Kafka is a distributed event streaming platform for real-time, high-throughput data processing.
-It uses a publish-subscribe model, where producers send events to brokers, and consumers process them asynchronously.
-With fault tolerance, scalability, and low latency, Kafka powers event-driven architectures across microservices, databases, and analytics systems.
+Apache Kafka is a distributed event streaming platform for real time, high throughput data processing.
+It uses a publish subscribe model where producers send events to brokers and consumers process them asynchronously.
+With fault tolerance, scalability, and low latency, Kafka powers event driven architectures across microservices, databases, and analytics systems.

 The Origin Story